Thank You for Sympathy Gift Basket

 Offer a Gesture of Thanks

-You can show thanks and appreciation to them by inviting the people who call you up to your home for a meal, catching up with them over coffee or something else that mean as much to you.
-It shows you care about the relationship and want to keep it.
-Eg: Hey, it would be great to have you here some times next week and give you a big hug than just thank right.
+You can express thanks and gratitude to?them by welcoming whoever calls you up into your home for a meal, connecting over coffee — or anything else that’s as meaningful to you.
+It?shows you want to keep the relationship.
+Eg: Hey, it would be great to have you here some time next?week and give you a big hug than just thank you.

 End the note with a warm and sincere close.
 Tips: Use words to express your gratitude and thanks from the heart.
 Eg Thank you for your kindness and generosity once more, It means so much to us, more than words can tell.
 Lovingly, [Your Name].